How To Turn Your Truck Into A Kickass Survival Vehicle!

 e) Equipped with tools and equipment to provide versatility in various environments plus get you out of situations.

 f) Should be easily repaired and be “not exotic” so that parts are not too difficult to obtain.
-Good examples might be a Toyota Hilux / Tacoma / Tundra, Land Rover, Jeep Wrangler / Gladiator, Dodge Ram 2500 or perhaps even a common military vehicle such as a MAN (though bear in mind that ex-military vehicles can have challenges when it comes to international travel due to export restrictions).
+Good examples might be a Toyota Hilux / Tacoma / Tundra, Land Rover, Jeep Wrangler / Gladiator, Dodge Ram 2500, Ford F150 or perhaps even a common military vehicle such as a MAN (though bear in mind that ex-military vehicles can have challenges when it comes to international travel due to export restrictions).
+Follow this link for my full report on military vehicles for survival / off grid purposes.

 g) Comfort – can you sleep in it?